Jean-Christophe Boucher

 Jennifer Winter

-Jennifer Winter, Ph.D, is an Associate Professor and Scientific Director of the Energy and Environmental Policy research division at The School of Public Policy.
+Jennifer Winter, Ph.D, is an Associate Professor and Scientific Director of the Energy and Environmental Policy research division at the School of Public Policy.

 Her research is focused on the effects of government regulation and policy on the development of natural resources and energy, and the consequences and trade-offs of energy development.